-Images: above, in black and white, is the front cover of 1950 Holubar catalog, which was their first catalog.
-The picture shows The Maiden, a spire above Boulder in the Flatirons, an early ascent of which it was rumored Roy had participated in....
+Images: above, the small image in black and white is the front cover of 1950 Holubar catalog, which was Holubar's first catalog.
+The cover portrays The Maiden, a spire above Boulder in the Flatirons, an early ascent of which Roy had participated in....
 To the left, with the big logo, is the cover of the 1971 Holubar catalog.
 The cover is emblazoned with the "Pryamid" version of the company logo, which first appeared in the '63-64 catalog, and emphasized the company's appeal to mountaineers and climbers.

 Holubar Mountaineering co-holds with GERRY Mountaineering the title of the very first of the innovative outlets for modern American-made climbing/camping gear in the United States....
 In fact, Jack and Joan Stephenson of Warmlite were inspired personally by the Holubars upon the occasion of their 1955 honeymoon trip to Rocky Mountain National Park in Colorado.
 The couple had suffered through a cold, miserable trip until Roy and Alice took the youngsters into their Boulder home and "turned them on" to custom down gear of the highest order.
 The Stephensons returned to California inspired, and began their own "business in a basement" (Warmlite link).